 However, not all twins share the same personalities.
-There might be one twin that’s more outgoing while the other is more reserved.
+One twin might be more outgoing, while the other is more reserved.
 In some cases, one twin may identify as another gender.
 Despite any dissimilarities, the bond that twins have is often quite remarkable.

 Do Identical Twins Have the Same DNA?

-Genetic differences will increase over time simply because of each twin living his or her own separate life.
-Experts note that the DNA variances are more commonly found in older identical twins compared to young ones.
+Genetic differences will increase over time simply because of each twin lives his or her own separate life.
+Experts note that DNA variances are more commonly found in older identical twins than young ones.

 How Can Identical Twins Have Different Phenotypes?

 Genotype is known as the full genetic information of an individual, whereas phenotype makes up observable characteristics that make them unique.
 The phenotype may be determined by a person’s genotype as well as by external factors, including climate, diet, lifestyle, stress, and illness.

 Since identical twins develop as individuals, environmental and socioeconomic cues will affect their choices, personalities, and preferences.
 Identical twins who have been raised apart will share many similarities but will be vastly different in many things owing to their upbringing and exposure to society.
 The dissimilarities in identical twins that result from external factors are an interesting example of the “nature versus nurture” scientific debate.